 We’ve talked briefly about the Chase Sapphire Reserve card on this site, though I have not done a full review of the card.
-The Chase Sapphire Reserve card is Chase’s answer to the premium cards from other banks, such as the American Express Platinum card and the Citi Prestige card
+The Chase Sapphire Reserve card is Chase’s answer to the premium cards from other banks, such as The Platinum Card® from American Express and the Citi Prestige® card

 Chase Sapphire Reserve application live! (then not)